Thermostats without conjugate points: Introduction

 They satisfy the transversality condition

 \end{enumerate}

 \end{theorem}

-In \cite[Theorem 3.2]{eberlein73}, Eberlein characterized Anosov geodesic flows as geodesic flows without conjugate points which have transversal Green bundles.
+In \cite[Theorem 3.2]{eberlein73}, Eberlein characterized Anosov geodesic flows as the geodesic flows without conjugate points that have transverse Green bundles.
 In \cite[Theorem C]{contreras99}, a similar statement was given for convex Hamiltonians (which might be non-contact, but are still volume-preserving).
-Recall that a flow $(\varphi_t)_{t \in \R}$ is \emph{Anosov} if there is a flow-invariant splitting $T(SM) = \R F \oplus E^s \oplus E^u$ as well as uniform constants $C \geq 1$ and $0 < \rho < 1$ such that for all $t \geq 0$ we have
+Recall that a flow $\{\varphi_t\}_{t \in \R}$ is \emph{Anosov} if there is a flow-invariant splitting and constants $C \geq 1$ and $0 < \rho < 1$ such that, for all $v\in SM$ and $t \geq 0$, we have

-As we will see, due to the lack of volume preservation, the natural extension of these results to thermostats applies to dominated splittings instead.
-The flow $(\varphi_t)_{t\in \R}$ is said to admit a \emph{dominated splitting} if the estimates \eqref{eq:hyperbolic-estimates} are relaxed to
+As we will see, due to the lack of volume preservation, the natural extension of these results to thermostats applies to projectively Anosov flows instead.
+The flow $\{\varphi_t\}_{t\in \R}$ is said to be \emph{projectively Anosov} if there exist a flow-invariant splitting of the quotient tangent bundle

-for all $t \geq 0$.
-This can be regarded as a projective form of the Anosov property.
-For geodesic and magnetic flows, the Anosov property is equivalent to having a dominated splitting due to volume preservation.